tangle-network/server-blueprint/DEPLOY.md

 ## Step 5: Deploy the Blueprint

-Deploy the MCP Blueprint to the live testnet using the Tangle CLI:
+Deploy the Server Blueprint to the live testnet using the Tangle CLI:

 > [!NOTE]
 > Make sure to replace `target/keystore` with the path to your keystore containing the sr25519 and ECDSA keypairs.